-We talked to Denys Kyrychenko, CEO and Co-founder of Corefy, about digital payment solutions, and this is what he said about it.
+Denys Kyrychenko, CEO and Co-founder of Corefy tells about digital payment solutions and Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?